 The Corridor

-Five of Camden’s protected SINCs lie in a line from Hampstead Heath into Kentish Town, as shown below, each under different management.
+Five of Camden’s protected SINCs lie in a line from Hampstead Heath into Kentish Town, as shown in the figure to the right, each under different management.
 The largest is Hampstead Heath itself, central London’s most biodiversity-rich open space.

 Stretching below the southeast corner of the Heath along railway edges are a series of smaller SINCs.
 These include the longstanding, community-managed Mortimer Terrace Nature Reserve, the Kentish Town City Farm, Britain’s oldest urban farm, the Gospel Oak Railway Sidings meadows and woodland managed by Network Rail, and Talacre Town Green, an important local recreational space that has recently earned SINC status with its development of meadow and hedgerow habitats.
 Several of these SINCs already provide nature education activities for local residents and schools.

-In between, and bordering, these SINCs lie central Camden’s three priority sites for housing and business development, Murphy’s Yard, Regis Road and West Kentish Town Estate.
+Between and bordering these five SINCs lie three Central Camden priority site allocations for housing and business development: Murphy’s Yard, Regis Road and West Kentish Town Estate.

-Approximately 2000 new homes are planned for these sites in the coming decade.
-Because of their proximity to these nature reserves, these developments could easily degrade nature in these SINCs, through overshading, noise and light pollution, and creating barriers to wildlife movement.
+Over 2000 new homes are planned for these sites in the coming decade.
+Because of their proximity to the SINCs, these developments could easily degrade them, through direct damage, overshading, noise and light pollution, and by creating barriers to wildlife movement.

-Or they could do the opposite, by creating modest strips of protected natural habitat along railsides and across developments that would protect and better connect SINCs.
-Recent studies have shown that distinctive wildlife on Hampstead Heath, including hedgehogs, woodpeckers, thrushes, butterflies and frogs, can colonize the SINCs to the South, if these habitats can be protected and improved.
+Or they could do the opposite, protecting and connecting the SINCs, if they were developed with modest strips of natural habitat and nature-friendly green spaces in areas of housing.
+Recent studies have shown that distinctive wildlife on Hampstead Heath, including hedgehogs, woodpeckers, thrushes, butterflies and frogs, can colonize these SINCs to the South, if these habitats can be improved.

-As the figure suggests, wildlife increasing in these joined-up SINC habitats would begin to visit existing and new gardens and green spaces around, broadening the corridor into nearby neighbourhoods, enhancing nature experiences on our doorsteps.
-With their improved and extended natural habitats, our SINCs would be even better places to deliver nature education services that our schools and communities already enjoy.
+Wildlife in these joined-up SINC habitats would then begin to visit nearby public green spaces and gardens, broadening the corridor into surrounding neighbourhoods, and enhancing healthy nature experiences on our doorsteps.
+With their improved and extended natural habitats, our SINCs would be even better places to deliver local nature education services to schools and families.

 An urgent need

-UK is one of the most nature-depleted countries in the world, its animals and plants have decreased by 20% since the 1970s and one in six British species are at risk of extinction.
+The UK is one of the most nature-depleted countries in the world.
+Its animals and plants have decreased by 20% since the 1970s and one in six British species are at risk of extinction.
 Climate change is predicted to make this worse.
 Nature in urban areas is particularly threatened.

 A unique opportunity

 The planned development across Murphy’s Yard, Regis Road and West Kentish Town Estate provides a once in a generation opportunity to restore nature in Camden.
-New development gives us the best opportunity to set aside critical space for nature.
-Camden has already identified SINCS as “stepping stones” for developing the Nature Recovery Networks prioritized in its 2023 Biodiversity Action Plan.
+New development gives us a rare chance to create new space for nature.
+Camden has already identified SINCS as “stepping stones” for developing the Nature Recovery Networks prioritized in its Biodiversity Action Plan.

-Linked by green infrastructure in new development, this line of SINCs can create a significant Camden nature recovery network.
+Linked by green infrastructure in new development, this line of SINCs can create such a Network.
 New residents in future housing will benefit, as will current residents in surrounding areas.
-Dartmouth Park, Kentish Town and Gospel Oak and Haverstock communities have all prioritized green corridors in their Neighbourhood Development Plans and Visions.
+Dartmouth Park, Kentish Town and Gospel Oak and Haverstock communities have all prioritized green corridors like these in their Neighbourhood Development Plans and Visions.

 Improving natural habitats in SINCs

-Within their existing boundaries, all five SINCs need to be improved to support more biodiversity and to be more resilient to surrounding future development and the effects of climate change.
-This means restoring degraded areas through woodland management, planting of native trees, shrubs and meadows, creating of new habitats like ponds and wetland, and controlling invasive alien plants.
+Within their existing boundaries, all five SINCs need to be improved to support biodiversity and to be more resilient to future development and the effects of climate change.
+This means management and modification of woodland, scrub and meadow, creation of new habitats like ponds and wetland, and control invasive alien plants.

-Establishing appropriate green infrastructure in future development on Site Allocations
+Establishing appropriate habitats and green infrastructure in future development on Site Allocations